AhmedRafid3S5/Meditronix2.0/ReadMe.md

  - We recommend using MySQL for database handling since all sql statements were written with respect to  MySQL  syntax.
  - Login info is stored in the `users` table.
  - Currently no install wizard has been employed.
+ - All table structure and example data are given in `meditronixDataExport.sql` file